-In recent years, achieving a sustainable electricity sector, security of supply, and reliability of service have emerged as overarching energy policy objectives in many countries.
+In recent years, achieving a sustainable energy sector, security of supply, and reliability of service have emerged as overarching energy policy objectives in many countries.
 A sustainable energy economy is highly dependent on decarbonising the electricity sector.
-Meanwhile, further electrification of the energy is generally regarded as desirable for a sustainable energy-economy.
-These objectives are pursued through large scale deployment of renewable energy resources, more efficient use of energy, and active participation of the demand side.
+Meanwhile, further electrification of the economy is generally regarded as desirable for a sustainable energy-economy.
+These goals are pursued through large scale deployment of renewable energy sources, more efficient use of energy, and active participation of the demand side.